kawa-kitsuragi/kawa-kitsuragi/README.md

 I am a data analyst with experience in healthcare and supportive housing.
 My experience runs throughout the pipeline, though I'm at my best with visualization and storytelling.

+I am currently a data analyst at [Policy Reporter](https://policyreporter.com), but none of that work is on this account.

-I am currently a volunteer with [Data for Good Vancouver](https://vancouver.dataforgood.ca/), helping a nonprofit in supportive housing modernize their incident reporting process.
+I was recently a volunteer with [Data for Good Vancouver](https://vancouver.dataforgood.ca/), helping a nonprofit in supportive housing modernize their incident reporting process.

 # Encouraging the best in indie games